 Dr. and Mrs. Kendrick had 3 children; Kenneth Albert Kendrick, Minerva “Minnie” Myrtle Kendrick and Karley “Carl’ John Kendrick.
 Their first 2 children were born in Wilcox, Saskatchewan.
 The Kendrick family moved to Leamington in 1918.
 Their third child Karley John Kendrick was born in Leamington in 1921.

 Dr. Kendrick travelled the short distance to Wheatley and Romney Twp in Chatham-Kent to see his patients.
 Dr. Kendrick’s name appears on birth and death records.

 As of the 11th of August, 1913, Dr. Kendrick held an international patent for a thermometer case.
 Dr. Kendrick was appointed as a Coroner in 1927.

 Mrs. Kendrick died on the 19th of September, 1930 in Leamington.
 She was buried at the Lakeview Cemetery in Leamington.
+After the death of his wife, Dr. Kendrick’s mother moved in with the family and helped care for the children.
 Dr. Kendrick died at the Homewood Sanitorium in Guelph, Ontario on the 25th of August, 1932.
-He was also buried at the Lakeview Cemetery, the same cemetery where his parents were buried.
+He was also buried at the Lakeview Cemetery, the same cemetery where his parents were eventually buried.

 *Dr. Kendrick’s brother, Dr. George “Bryce’ Kendrick also appears on the Chatham-Kent Physician Tribute website.